Neighborhood Development Alliance logo

 Neighborhood Development Alliance (NeDA) is a Minneapolis-based non-profit organization dedicated to expanding homeownership access among underserved communities in the Twin Cities.
 Founded with a mission to build financial stability and generational wealth, NeDA serves primarily low- to moderate-income families, with 80%+ of participants being Latino families and many first-generation homebuyers.
 The organization operates under an explicit anti-racism framework, as reflected in its Minnesota Council of Nonprofits Anti-Racism Mission Award and leadership commitment to equitable access.

 NeDA offers four core service tracks: (1) 1:1 financial coaching from HUD-approved advisers focused on credit building, debt reduction, and homeownership preparation; (2) HUD-certified homebuyer education workshops providing step-by-step guidance; (3) foreclosure prevention counseling for households at immediate risk; and (4) equitable lending through Centro de Finanzas, a certified Community Development Financial Institution (CDFI) offering fair and flexible financial products.
-All core counseling services are provided at no cost to participants.
+All core counseling services are provided with no listed cost to participants.

 NeDA distinguishes itself through several factors: HUD-approved coaching staff, CDFI lending credentials, bilingual Spanish-language services, and proven impact metrics (875+ households served annually, $18M+ invested in local homeownership).
 The organization has earned Latino Chamber of Commerce Nonprofit of the Year recognition and demonstrates consistent program completion and homeownership outcomes.
 Their integration of counseling with lending (through Centro de Finanzas) creates a pathway from financial preparation to actual mortgage access.